 You won’t find any gnomes or dwarves running around here; just pure geniuses looking for ways to take over the world.
 You can opt from any one of the three characters, build a doomsday device and set up ingenious traps.
 And what’s a mastermind without his or her own henchmen and minions?
 Well, you’ll find plenty of those present right here as well.

 5 – King Arthur’s Gold:

-Satisfy your appetite for creation, destruction, strategy and action.
+Satisfy your appetite for creation, destruction, strategy, and action.
 Also known as KAG, this gem proffers easy gameplay options along with a large helping of castles, bombs, contraptions and of course, fortresses.
-Fans of DF will certainly appreciate the fortress-building mechanics employed in this title.
-It further comes complete with the creative aspects of Minecraft, strategy of Age of Empires 2 and class-based goodness of Team Fortress 2.
+Fans of Dwarf Fortress will certainly appreciate the fortress-building mechanics employed in this game.
+It further comes complete with the creative aspects of Minecraft, the strategy of Age of Empires 2 and the class-based goodness of Team Fortress 2.

 6 – Minecraft:

-If you adore the creation and exploration factors embedded in DF, then you’ll surely take a liking to this sandbox building title.
+If you adore the creation and exploration factors embedded in DF, then you’ll surely take a liking to this sandbox building game.
 You’ll be plunged into a cubic universe where you can build just about anything your imagination can cook up.
-The open world adventure can incorporate structures such as castles, waterfalls, dungeons, forests and even valleys.
+The open-world adventure can incorporate structures such as castles, waterfalls, dungeons, forests and even valleys.

 Created by Markus Persson, this particular contender in our games similar to Dwarf Fortress lineup forayed across the PC terrain in 2009.
 There have also been Xbox 360 and mobile versions of the same.

 Our final strategy delight is developed and published by Bullfrog Productions and Electronic Arts, respectively.
 Dungeon Keeper hit PCs in 1997, allows you to build and manage an entire dungeon where you must transform loathsome creatures into fearless forces of destruction.